 Saint Swithun Wells (yellow), layman, hanged for sheltering Gennings (condemned for being a priest); Ray’s Inn Fields, December 10, 1591.

-Saint Philip Howard (blue), Earl of Arundel, condemned for reconc. with Church; d.
+Saint Philip Howard (blue), Earl of Arundel, condemned for refusing to renounce his faith; d.
 London, October 10, 1595.

 Cambridge educated.
 Teacher.
 Renounced Protestantism, and converted.
 Imprisoned and martyred for his profession of faith.
 While in jail, he wrote religious poetry in Welsh.
 One of the Forty Martyrs of England and Wales.